Nirj2004/Sneaf-X/README.md

 Sneaf-X is an Advanced Network Traffic Sniffer tool.

 ### Concept
 Proof of concept of detecting Network traffic.
 Could be used for the improvement of the network security.
-Or, for the censorship against Sneaf-X. Either way, it is better to expose the vulnerabilities in advance and take the initiative.
+Or, for the censorship against Sneaf-X. Either way, it is better to expose the vulnerabilities in advance and take the appropriate initiative.

 ### Usage
 ```